denoland/manual/npm_nodejs/compatibility_mode.md

 Starting with v1.15 Deno provides Node compatiblity mode that can be activated by passing `--compat` flag in CLI.

-> ⚠️ Current using compatiblity mode requires `--unstable` flag, and if you are
+> ⚠️ Currently using compatiblity mode requires `--unstable` flag, and if you are
 > loading CJS modules `--allow-read` flag is needed too.

 When using compatibility mode there are a few things happening behind the